bigpipe/404-pagelet/README.md

 [cover]: http://img.shields.io/coveralls/bigpipe/404-pagelet/master.svg?style=flat-square

 This Pagelet is responsible for displaying server errors.
-By default the 404 Pagelet is provided with [BigPipe].
+By default the 404 Pagelet is provided with BigPipe.
 However, if you need a custom 404 you can extend this Pagelet.
 For example to change the default view.